New Diagnosis Group (Sessions on October 19th and 26th)

-The BC Epilepsy Society’s New Diagnosis Group is an exciting new program that offers participants an interactive opportunity to learn about their epilepsy and the practical matters they will need to know.
+The BC Epilepsy Society’s New Diagnosis Group offers participants an interactive opportunity to learn about their epilepsy and the practical matters they will need to know.

 The New Diagnosis Group combines medical information with practical recommendations from the real-life experiences of facilitators living with epilepsy.